-- the members of the Remuneration Committee, - the Bank's and DMBH Management Board, - the head of the Banks's Legal Department and DMBH Legal Team, - the head of the Banks's Human Relations Department, - the Bank's and DMBH manager of the Compensation & Benefits Department, - and, as an external Bank's and DMBH consultant, the law firm "Clifford Chance Janicka, Krużewski, Namiotkiewicz i wspólnicy spółka komandytowa".
+- the members of the Bank's Remuneration Committee, - the Bank's and DMBH Management Board, - the head of the Banks's Legal Department and DMBH Legal Team, - the head of the Banks's Human Resources Department, - the Bank's and DMBH manager of the Compensation & Benefits Department, - and, as an external Bank's and DMBH consultant, the law firm "Clifford Chance Janicka, Krużewski, Namiotkiewicz i wspólnicy spółka komandytowa".

-Variable remuneration for Bank's Management Board Members is granted by the Supervisory Board and for other employees covered by the Variable remuneration components policy for persons holding managerial positions in Bank Handlowy w Warszawie S.A by the Management Board.
-It should be noted that Supervisory Board Remuneration Committee was established in the Bank.
-It provides recommendations and opinions on the levels and conditions of variable remuneration of employees covered by the Policy.
-Remuneration Committee gives opinions and monitors the variable remuneration of staff under the Variable Remuneration Policy connected with risk management, compliance and internal audit.
+Variable remuneration for Bank's Management Board Members is granted by the Supervisory Board and for other employees covered by the "Variable Remuneration Components Policy for Persons Holding Managerial Positions in Bank Handlowy w Warszawie S.A." by the Management Board.
+It should be noted that the Remuneration Committee of the Supervisory Board was established in the Bank.
+It provides recommendations and opinions on the levels and conditions of variable remuneration of employees covered by the Variable Remuneration Policy.
+The Remuneration Committee gives opinions and monitors the variable remuneration of staff under the Variable Remuneration Policy connected with risk management, compliance and internal audit.

-Additionally, each time, in case of the change of the Policy the Remuneration Committee gives its opinion on the changes, including the amounts and components of remuneration, taking into account a cautious and stable risk, capital and liquidity management, and paying special attention to long-term interests of the Bank, the interest of the Bank's shareholders and investors.
-In 2015 there were four meetings of the Remuneration Committee.
+Additionally, each time, in case of the change of the Variable Remuneration Policy the Remuneration Committee gives its opinion on the changes, including the amounts and components of remuneration, taking into account a cautious and stable risk, capital and liquidity management, and paying special attention to long-term interests of the Bank, the interest of the Bank's shareholders and investors.
+In 2016 there were five meetings of the Remuneration Committee.

-The Remuneration Committee is composed of:
+As at December 31, 2016 the Remuneration Committee was composed of:

 - 1. Andrzej Olechowski Chairman of the Committee - 2.
-Zdenek Turek Member of the Committee - 3.
+Jenny Grey Vice Chairman of the Committee - 3.
+Zdenek Turek Member of the Committee - 4.
 Stanisław Sołtysiński Member of the Committee

-In DMBH decisions related to Management Board Members' remuneration and grant of variable remuneration are made by Supervisory Board and for other employees covered by the Variable remuneration components policy for persons holding managerial positions in Dom Maklerski Banku Handlowego S.A by the Management Board.
+In DMBH decisions related to Management Board Members' remuneration and grant of variable remuneration are made by the Supervisory Board and for other employees covered by the "Variable Remuneration Components Policy for Persons Holding Managerial Positions in Dom Maklerski Banku Handlowego S.A." by the Management

+Board.
 Implementation of this policy is subject to at least annual review performed by the function responsible for internal control and risk management.
 Written report covering the assessment of implementation of Variable Remuneration Policy is presented to DMBH Supervisory Board.

-Each time, in case of the change of the Policy DMBH Supervisory Board gives its opinion on the changes, including the amounts and components of remuneration, taking into account a cautious and stable risk, capital and liquidity management, and paying special attention to long-term interests of DMBH, the interest of the Bank's shareholders and investors.
-In 2015 there were three meetings of the Supervisory Board related to the Policy.
+Each time, in case of the change of the Variable Remuneration Policy DMBH Supervisory Board gives its opinion on the changes, including the amounts and components of remuneration, taking into account a cautious and stable risk, capital and liquidity management, and paying special attention to long-term interests of DMBH, the interest of the Bank's shareholders and investors.
+In 2016 there were two meetings of the Supervisory Board related to the Variable Remuneration Policy.

-In 2015 the Bank and DMBH analyzed the roles and the responsibilities of their employees in relation to the key manageable risks in the Bank and DMBH as well as quantitative and qualitative criteria described in Commission Delegated Regulation (EU) No 604/2014 of 4 March 2014 supplementing Directive 2013/36/EU of the European Parliament and of the Council with regard to regulatory technical standards with respect to qualitative and appropriate quantitative criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile and on this basis set the list of management staff, approved by the Supervisory Board of the Bank and DMBH, which has a material impact on the risk profile of the Bank or DMBH accordingly and therefore should be the subject to the provisions of the Policy.
-The list of the employees under the Policy includes:
+In 2016 the Bank and DMBH analyzed the roles and the responsibilities of their employees in relation to the key manageable risks in the Bank and DMBH as well as quantitative and qualitative criteria described in Commission Delegated Regulation (EU) No 604/2014 of 4 March 2014 supplementing Directive 2013/36/EU of the European Parliament and of the Council with regard to regulatory technical standards with respect to qualitative and appropriate quantitative criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile and on this basis set the list of management staff, approved by the Supervisory Board of the Bank and DMBH, which has a material impact on the risk profile of the Bank or DMBH accordingly and therefore should be the subject to the provisions of the Variable Remuneration Policy.
+The list of the employees under the Variable Remuneration Policy includes: